Hand geometry

 Hand geometry is a biometric that identifies users from the shape of their hands.
 Hand geometry readers measure a user's palm and fingers along many dimensions including length, width, deviation, and angle and compare those measurements to measurements stored in a file.

 History

 Viable hand geometry devices have been manufactured since the early 1970s, making hand geometry the first biometric to find widespread computerized use.
 Robert Miller realized the distinctive features of hand sizes and shapes could be used for identification and patented the first automated hand geometry device at the Stanford Research Institute in 1971.
 The device would measure the hand, and the numbers needed to match the punched holes of a user ID card to activate the circuit to be identified.
 David Sidlauskas was also a major player in the hand geometry device production, and he patented Handkey ID3D, the first hand scanner that worked in 3D that involved an optical measuring plate, camera, and numeric keypad to enter a personal PIN.
+In the academic literature, one of the earliest papers on the topic of hand geometry was by Jain et al., where the authors designed a prototype hand geometry system that uses 16 geometric features for identity verification.